PyRepair/maniple/training-data/summarize-experiment/keras/3/prompt_response_response_9.md

     for x, y in zip(model.inputs, input_tensors):
         tensor_map[x] = (y, None)  # tensor, mask

+    # Iterated over every node in the reference model, in depth order.
     depth_keys = list(model._nodes_by_depth.keys())
     depth_keys.sort(reverse=True)

-    # Iterate over every node in the reference model, in depth order.
     for depth in depth_keys:
         nodes = model._nodes_by_depth[depth]
         for node in nodes: